Theranos founder Elizabeth Holmes in court; anatomy of a fraud

-Elizabeth Holmes, founder of now-defunct tech startup Theranos, is expected to appear at a federal courthouse in California on Monday, for a status hearing.
+Elizabeth Holmes, founder of now-defunct tech startup Theranos, appeared in federal court in California on Monday, for a status hearing, where her lawyers were able to delay setting a trial date.

 Continue Reading Below